failex234/Wi-GUI/README.md

 - dhcpcd

 # Disclaimer
-This is my first bash script so nothing beatiful!
+This is my first bash script so nothing beautiful!
 But it works at least